-An educational leader is responsible for the collective success of their district and/or schools, including the learning, growth, and achievement of both students and staff.
-Iowa’s administrator quality efforts define the knowledge and skills (standards) of an effective educational leader, provide learning opportunities to consistently enhance and improve their role (mentoring and induction, evaluator approval training, ongoing professional growth, etc.), and supports an administrator evaluation process that promotes self-reflection, goal-setting, and ongoing professional growth.
+An educational leader is responsible for the collective success of their district and/or schools, including the learning, growth and achievement of both students and staff.
+Iowa’s administrator quality efforts define the knowledge and skills (standards) of an effective educational leader, provide learning opportunities to consistently enhance and improve their role (mentoring and induction, evaluator approval training, ongoing professional growth, etc.), and support an administrator evaluation process that promotes self-reflection, goal-setting, and ongoing professional growth.

 Iowa Model Educator Evaluation System

 The Iowa Model Educator Evaluation System should be understood as an ongoing process rather than a single event.
 Gathering evidence related to the professional educator standards, reflecting on an educator’s practice, collaborating with colleagues to improve practice and student learning, and providing and using feedback are attributes of continuous improvement in a quality educator evaluation system.